ssr1ram/purejasper/README.md

-purejasper
+Purejasper
 ===========

-A Putrejasper is an Html5 notebook with tabs & links.
+A Purejasper is an Html5 notebook with tabs & links.

 The documents reside in your private Dropbox folders and comprise of many paragraphs, that the javascript logic in your browser manipulates to provide you rich paragraph navigation and editing.